 Sorry, you must log in to save an item.

-We hate to break it to you, but natural red hair doesn’t resemble a fire engine red hue.
+Fire engine red hair is undeniably a gorgeous, eye catching hue, but natural redheads don’t boast that shade.
 What color is natural red hair?
 Natural red tresses are typically a reddish-brown color.
 As with any hair hue, there are variations to it based on how light or dark the hair color is.
 This means you can have natural light red hair or natural dark red hair.
-The first step to looking like a natural redhead is to use a hair dye that resembles a natural red hair color, whether it's light, medium, or dark in color.
+The first step to looking like a natural redhead is using a hair dye that resembles a natural red hair color, whether it's light, medium, or dark in color.
 Here are our top picks.

-For a natural-looking light red hair color…try the L’Oréal Paris Excellence Créme Permanent Triple Protection Hair Color in Medium Reddish Blonde.
+For a natural-looking light red hair color try the L’Oréal Paris Excellence Créme Permanent Triple Protection Hair Color in Medium Reddish Blonde.
 Not only is this shade gorgeous, but this dye also provides 100 percent gray color coverage.

-For a natural-looking medium red hair color…try the L’Oréal Paris Excellence Créme Permanent Triple Protection Hair Color in Red Penny is a great choice for a warm red shade which complements several skin tones.
+For a natural-looking medium red hair color the L’Oréal Paris Excellence Créme Permanent Triple Protection Hair Color in Red Penny is a great choice for a warm red shade which complements several skin tones.

-For a natural-looking dark red hair color…try the L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color in Dark Auburn.
+For a natural-looking dark red hair color grab the L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color in Dark Auburn.
 The shade is rich and beautiful and this dye creates a shine to the hair and wont fade for several weeks.

-If it’s a natural look you’re after, steer clear of black eyeliners and mascara.
-These colors can be too harsh on natural redheads, especially since this hair color is usually paired with fair, freckled skin.
-Instead, stick to brown shades, like the L’Oréal Paris Le Liner Signature Easy-Glide Mechanical Eyeliner, Waterproof in Brown Denim and the L’Oréal Paris Bambi Eye Washable Mascara, Lasting Volume in Black Brown.
+If it’s a natural look you’re after, try swapping black eyeliners and mascara for brown options.
+Black can sometimes appear harsh on natural redheads, especially since this hair color is commonly paired with fair, freckled skin.
+Instead, try out softer shades, like the L’Oréal Paris Le Liner Signature Easy-Glide Mechanical Eyeliner, Waterproof in Brown Denim and the L’Oréal Paris Air Volume Mascara, Washable Black Brown.

 Sign up for the latest beauty news, product samples and coupons